 One of the prohibitive factors in attending a conference is the airfare component.
 Our company strives in making our event a lesser burden on the individual or organisation by negotiating competitive and affordable travel packages.
-All of our booking is made through First Nations Travel, a new 100% indigenous owned travel agency here to make booking your flights stress free and relaxing for an enquiry please phone us on +61 4557 76 668 or send us your expression of interest by email:
+All of our bookings is made through First Nations Travel, a new 100% indigenous owned travel agency here to make booking your flights stress-free and relaxing for an enquiry please phone us on +61 4557 76 668 or send us your expression of interest by email: email@example.com

 MONEY SAVING IDEAS

 The event secretary has come up with some great ideas on how to save money for you and your organisation.

 1. ACCOMMODATION: We have negotiated a special room rate for delegates at the venue, please click this link to avail yourself of the special discount

 2. TRAVEL: We have engaged First Nations Travel Agency to negotiate with all the relevant airlines for discounted airfare & hotel rates.